 - In a medium bowl, whisk together flour, 1/2 cup sugar, baking powder, salt, cinnamon, ginger, nutmeg, and cloves.

 - In a separate bowl, whisk together pumpkin, buttermilk, vanilla, and melted butter.

 - Add the buttermilk mixture to the flour mixture, and using a fork, mix just until combined.
 Do not over mix.

 - On a floured surface with a floured rolling pin, roll dough to ½-inch thickness.
-Dough is sticky, so be generous with the flour.
-Using a 2¾-inch pastry cutter and a 1-inch pastry cutter, cut out donuts and donut holes, placing cut donuts on a parchment paper lined baking sheet or cutting board.
+The dough is sticky, so be generous with the flour.
+Then, using a 2¾-inch pastry cutter and a 1-inch pastry cutter, cut out donuts and donut holes, placing cut donuts on a parchment paper-lined baking sheet or cutting board.
 Re-roll as needed to use all the dough.

 - Allow fried donuts to cool for 1 minute before dipping them in sugar and spices, coating all sides.

-- Continue process until all donuts are fried and coated with sugar.
+- Continue the process until all donuts are fried and coated with sugar.

 - Fry donut holes using the same method, frying no more than 10 at a time.